-For Immediate Release: March 1, 2007
+For Immediate Release: February 26, 2008

-Contact: Lynn Erskine 202-293-5380 x115
+Contact: Alan Barber, 202-293-5380 x115

-The report, The Decline in African-American Representation in Unions and Manufacturing, 1979-2006, by economist John Schmitt and researcher Ben Zipperer, details the sharp decline in African-American employment in manufacturing and the even sharper decline in African-American unionization rates.
+The report, "The Decline in African-American Representation in Unions and Manufacturing, 1979-2007," by senior economist John Schmitt and senior research associate Ben Zipperer, details the simultaneous sharp decline in both black employment in manufacturing and the unionization rates of black workers.